Hard Drive Info

 Mini 44 way IDE cables are always available from and manufactured by Unitech Electronics Pty.Ltd.

-WE manufacture many varieties for all varied applications.
-Each cable is carefully assembled by hand and, in the case of mini 44 going to standard 40 way, each wire is ever so carefully inserted and crimped in place individually under strict quality control during assembly and tested prior to packaging.
+by hand and, in the case of mini 44 going to standard 40 way, each wire is ever so carefully inserted

-mini 44 Ide pinouts
+To the mini 44 Ide pinouts page

 Click here to go to Pin-outs info Page